Why Big Brands Should Use a Boutique Marketing AgencyWednesday August 28th, 2013

 A small company has no room for the Monday blues.
 Everyone is expected to give 110 percent.
 Passion roars through our hallways and weaves its way around the office, forcing us all to remain deeply connected.
 Most importantly, passion is what keeps us standing strong during our most challenging days.
 A small team feels every nook, bump and curve in the road and they feel it together.
 Our passion is our compass.
 Our passion is how we control our destiny.

 I want to be clear.
 I am not saying that big companies, or in this case big agencies, lack passion.
 What I am saying is that they simply cannot produce passion the way a boutique agency can.
 This is a result of human nature.
 Big company employees have a tendency to advance as individuals.
 Smaller company employees churn to keep an entire organization afloat.
 And in the end, this is the intangible difference in what you, the big brand, ends up buying.
+Businesses can benefit from working with workplace health and safety consultants in the UK.

 If you are a big brand and you are reading this, still clinging onto the big agency model, there is tremendous amount of value in assessing the potential that comes with a boutique agency.
 As a final thought I leave you with a quote from the German philosopher, Friedrich Nietzsche.